 The Director or designee shall ensure that a fingerprint-based criminal history records check and a check of the Statewide Sex Offender Database and Violent Offender Against Youth Database is performed on each applicant as required by State law.
 When the applicant is a successful Director candidate who has been offered employment by the Board of Control, the Board Chairperson shall ensure that these checks are completed.
 The Director or designee, or if the applicant is a successful Director candidate, then the Board Chairperson shall notify an applicant if the applicant is identified in either database.
-The School Code requires the Board Chairperson to keep a conviction record confidential and share it only with the Director, Regional Director, State Director, State Educator Preparation and Licensure Board, any other person necessary to the hiring decision, or for purposes of clarifying the information, the III.
-Dept. of State Police and/or Statewide Sex Offender Database.
+The School Code requires the Board Chairperson to keep a conviction record confidential and share it only with the Director, Regional Director, State Director, State Educator Preparation and Licensure Board, any other person necessary to the hiring decision, the III.
+State Police and/or Statewide Sex Offender Database for purposes of clarifying the information, and/or the Teachers' Retirement System of the State of Illinois when required by law.
 The Board of Control reserves its right to authorize additional background inquiries beyond a fingerprint-based criminal history records check when it deems it appropriate to do so, in accordance with applicable laws.